 Work with your team to define the skills, training and experience required of a successful candidate at your organization.
 These qualifications can fall into two categories: the "must-haves" — necessary education level and years of experience, along with acute communication and writing skills, a detail-oriented mindset and the ability to collaborate — and the "nice-to-haves" — those unique skill sets that will set someone apart as a potential contributor to your organization, like a background in biotechnology or deep knowledge of Medical Dictionary for Regulatory Archives (MedDRA) terminology.

-To get you started, here are some specialized skills most often requested when looking for viable drug safety specialists:
+To get you started, here are the specialized skills most often requested of drug safety specialists:

 And as demand for this role increases in the coming years, also consider identifying skill sets that'll attract candidates from nontraditional roles or industries.
 Could you bring on an unconventional candidate and train them internally, thus broadening your candidate pool?

 It can be overwhelming to write a job description for a unique and multifaceted role like a drug safety specialist.
 But if you know exactly what aspects of the job and your company to include, it can become a breeze to draft.
 Here are three things to focus on in your new job description to attract top drug safety specialist candidates.

 let potential candidates know your company values the complex work drug safety specialists do every day.